Here are 3 smart crypto tax moves to consider — whether prices go up or down

-- It's difficult to predict future cryptocurrency prices amid political and economic uncertainty — but you can still make some smart tax moves, experts say.
+- It is difficult to predict future cryptocurrency prices amid political and economic uncertainty, but you can still make some smart tax moves, experts say.

 - Lower earnings could be a chance to harvest gains or reset your original purchase prices.